 - Advances, Royalties & Copies– specifies how many free copies are given to the developer and what royalty rate they are paid as well as any advances and how they are applied.
 Most contracts don’t include advances of any significant amount and free copies are usually limited to a dozen or less.
 Royalties are typically around 4-6% of the wholesale revenues (what you the publisher receives).
 Also specifies what payments are made on sub-license deals – which is usually the same rate applied to the actual final amount received by the Publisher.

 - Copyright & Rights– Who owns the rights during publication and after the game has been retired.
 Also contains a protection clause that protects the Publisher from copyright infringements they were not aware of.
-Usually the copyright to a game will revert back to the designer (or their heir) when the company folds or enough time has passed where the game is not being published anymore.
+Usually, the copyright to a game will revert back to the designer (or their heir) when the company folds or enough time has passed where the game is not being published anymore.

 - Revisions & Derivatives– Defines if the designer retains first rights of refusal for expansions.
-Usually a designer will be given the first chance to make an expansion or a second edition.
+Usually, a designer will be given the first chance to make an expansion or a second edition.
 Details what happens if the brand is used for other products.
-Usually the Publisher owns the brand and can do with it as they see fit.
+Usually, the Publisher owns the brand and can do with it as they see fit.

 - Governing Law & Location of Dispute Resolution– If there is ever a problem, what laws govern the actions that can take place and where (what state, country) do people have to file claims.

 - Definitions– Just defining any terms used in the contract in more detail.
-For example don’t sign something that says NET PROFITS unless it’s fully defined as that could be widely abused.
+For example, don’t sign something that says NET PROFITS unless it’s fully defined as that could be widely abused.

 As a designer/artist beware the words “work for hire” as these typically mean you’re being paid an hourly rate to do something and get no claims to the final production and get no residuals from it.
-In such cases it’s the company that is creating the copyright or IP works, not you.
+In such cases, it’s the company that is creating the copyright or IP works, not you.
 Be aware that if you work for a company in the gaming industry and you design your game during your paid lunch hour (or heaven forbid at your desk), that company could own the rights to your game.
-On the other hand, from the Publishers point of view a work for hire agreement keeps the rights much more clear as they are all yours and the do not revert back to the original creator.
+On the other hand, from the Publishers point of view, a work for hire agreement keeps the rights much more clear as they are all yours and they do not revert back to the original creator.